Shadow and Colour in Photoshop

 And a new box will appear.

-With the mid-tones checkbox ticked, move the CYAN – RED slider to the left to gradually decrease the red in the image and move the YELLOW – BLUE slider to the right to decrease the yellow cast.
+With the mid-tones checkbox ticked, move the CYAN - RED slider to the left to gradually decrease the red in the image.
+Move the YELLOW - BLUE slider to the right to decrease the yellow cast.

 As you make these adjustments, you should see the colours start to change.
 The whites should become brighter and the red or yellow cats should vanish.